jvfresco/messageboard_frontend/README.md

 Try the live version of the site [here](https://jvfresco.github.io/messageboard_frontend)

-You create a new account(no mail validation required) or use one of the following demo accounts:
+You can create a new account(no mail validation required) or use the following demo account:

 email: test@test.com
 pass: 12345